 Will my streaming services detect I’m using a VPN?

 Some streaming services try to block VPNs.
 Choosing a provider with dedicated streaming servers and tried-and-true server pools improves your chances of bypassing geo-blocks.
-Edge web browser apk download tips for secure Android browsing with a VPN and privacy tools

 Can I protect all my device traffic with Edge Secure Network?

 Edge Secure Network primarily protects Edge browser traffic.
 For device-wide protection, use a full VPN app or provider that offers system-wide protection.
+Does hotspot go through vpn and how to protect hotspot traffic with a vpn in 2026

 Is it safe to use free VPN extensions?